COUN A107H: Chicana/o & Latina/o Experience and Success in Higher Education Honors

 Course Objectives

-• 1.
-Demonstrate an understanding of the relationship of Chicana/o and Latina/o cultural experiences to education.
+- 1. Demonstrate an understanding of Mestizaje and the relationship of Chicana/o and Latina/o cultural experiences to education.

-• 2.
-Demonstrate an awareness and sensitivity of the Chicana/o and Latina/o condition as it applies to their life experiences.
+- 2. Demonstrate an awareness and sensitivity of the Chicana/o and Latina/o condition as it applies to their life experiences and Mestizaje.

-• 3.
-Develop a critical and applied understanding on the impact of the Chicana/o and Latina/o condition regarding academia.
+- 3. Develop a critical and theoretical understanding on the impact of the Chicana/o and Latina/o condition and Mestizaje regarding academia.

-• 4.
-Identify and comprehend factors of success involved in Chicana/o and Latina/o narratives regarding experiences in higher education.
+- 4. Identify and comprehend factors of success involved in Chicana/o and Latina/o narratives regarding experiences in higher education and the role of Mestizaje.

-• 5.
-Demonstrate an understanding of the importance of peer/group relationships and the campus community to academic success.
+- 5. Demonstrate an understanding of the importance of peer/mentor/group relationships and the campus community to academic success in higher education.

-• 6.
-Employ a sense of equity and relationship with groups and individuals within and outside the Chicana/o and Latina/o experience.
+- 6. Employ a sense of equity and relationship with groups and individuals within and outside the Chicana/o, Latina/o, and Mestiza/o experience and identity.

 Lecture Content